BlueAndi/avr-net-io-smartmeter/README.md

 # Usage

 1. Connect your S0 signal with the board, see the table in the next chapter.
-2. Browse to http://&lt;device-ip-address&gt;/configure with your favorite browser.
+2. Configure S0 interface (0-7) by browsing to http://&lt;device-ip-address&gt;/configure/&lt;s0-interface&gt; with your favorite browser.
+Replace &lt;s0-interface&gt; with the S0 interface id.
-3. Configure the S0 interface.
+3. Configure the S0 interface and enable it.

 # Electronic